sweetmantech/blackbox/README.md

 Hi there! 👋

-Black Box Team is a revolutionary platform that provides instant access to specialized professional teams for your startup.
+Black Box Team is a proprietary platform that provides instant access to specialized professional teams for your startup.
 Our platform offers a curated selection of HR, Marketing, and Legal experts ready to join your team.

 ## Features